Home » Self Assessment Accountants for Tax Returns

-Self Assessment tax returns have to be completed by anyone who is self-employed, a company director or a partner in a business partnership, as well as anyone earning income from property and a variety of other sources.
-SA returns are also need to be completed by higher earners, even if they are taxed under PAYE.
+Self Assessment tax returns have to be completed by anyone who is self-employed, a company director or a partner in a business partnership, as well as anyone earning income from property and a variety of other income streams untaxed at source.
+Self Assessment returns also need to be completed by higher earners, even if they are taxed under PAYE.

-There are no restrictions on completing a Self Assessment return yourself, but the risk is that you will be missing out on reliefs and expense claims.
-As Self Assessment accountants, Perrys tax experts can make sure you avoid paying too much tax, and that your returns are completed accurately and on time.
+There are no restrictions on completing a Self Assessment return yourself, but the potential risk in doing so is that it is not filled in correctly or missed opportunities to claim on available reliefs and expenses.
+By using a professional firm of accountants such as Perrys, you wouldn’t have to wrestle with your tax return yourself, and spend your valuable time doing so.
+Our expert accountants can make sure you avoid paying too much tax, and that your returns are completed accurately and on time.

 We are expert Self Assessment accountants